 [ Read: Bohemian Baby Names ]

 Lindir is a friendly and sweet name without having the formality of the Tolkien names.
-This name, meaning ‘fair singer’ belongs to the Elf of Rivendell, who appreciated Bilbo’s rhymes and songs.
+This name means ‘fair singer’ in Sindarin.

 [ Read: Hipster Baby Names ]

-Aerin is the Middle Earth invention by Tolkien.
-Regular folks may consider it as a fancy form of Erin, but in Tolkien’s world, the derivation of this name is Elvish.
-This name is borne by the socialite and cosmetics heiress, Aerin Lauder.
+Aerin is the Middle-earth invention by Tolkien.
+Regular folks may consider it as a fancy form of Erin, but in Tolkien’s world, the derivation of this name is Elvish and the name likely means ‘ocean.’

-Quite surprisingly, in the Quenya language, Anna is a gender-neutral name and means ‘gift’.
-This moniker has been one of the top names for over 25 years but in its English form.
-And it has featured in a number of literary works as well!
+In the Quenya language, Anna is a gender-neutral name and it means ‘gift.’
+The name has featured in a number of literary works as well.

 [ Read: Baby Names Inspired By Movies ]

 This name sounds classic and trendy at the same time.
-In Tolkien’s world, Arwen is the name of Elrond’s beautiful daughter who eventually gets married to Aragorn to become the Queen of Gondor.
+In Tolkien’s world, Arwen is the name of Elrond’s beautiful daughter.
+Her name comes from Sindarin and means the ‘noble maiden.’

-It is a beautiful, gender-neutral name and the childhood name of Aragorn means ‘hope’ in the Elvish language.
-You know what makes this name a winner?
-It’s the el sound!
-Some people might mistake it for Estella, which can give you an excuse to explain the story behind the name.
+It is a beautiful, gender-neutral name and the childhood name of Aragorn.
+The name ‘Estel’ means ‘hope’ or ‘trust’ in Sindarin.
+Some people might mistake the name for Estella, which can give you an excuse to explain the story behind the name.

-This name is as simple and elegant as the little black dress.
 Freda was the name of the beautiful daughter of Morwen, who was sent on a mission to alert King Theoden about the risk to this kingdom.
 The name is likely inspired by the German name ‘Frida,’ which means ‘peace’ or ‘tranquility.’

 [ Read: Baby Names That Mean Angel ]